zikasak/ReadOnlyBot/README.md

 In first mode bot deletes all messages in the group (except messages from adminstrators and creator).

 Second mode helps to quick asnwer to other user by declared commands.

-Messages in which declared command used will be deleted.
+Third helps to inform new members with some infomation.

 Built-in commands
 --